stackus/goht/CONTRIBUTING.md

 - Help write and improve the documentation.
 - Contribute to the [examples](examples) directory.

+## IDE Extensions
+- Contribute to the development of extensions and plugins for Hamlet in various editors and IDEs that will use the built-in Language Server Protocol (LSP) support.

 ## Bug Submissions

 We welcome bug reports!
 If you've found a bug in Hamlet, please submit it as an issue in our GitHub repository.
 Include as much detail as possible, such as: